-Students can identify an individual to be notified by providing Personal Emergency Contact information to the Registrar's Office through WebSIS, which is available online at http://student.mit.edu/cgi-docs/student.html.
-For students who have already provided Personal Emergency Contact information through WebSIS, such emergency contact(s) will be the individual(s) notified in the event a student is determined to be missing.
-Students who have not already provided Personal Emergency Contact information - including those students who live off campus are strongly encouraged to do so as soon as possible.
-Except as otherwise permitted or required by law, Personal Emergency Contact information will be kept confidential, will be accessible only to authorized campus officials, and will not be disclosed to non-campus officials other than law enforcement personnel in furtherance of a missing person investigation.
+Students can identify an individual to be notified by providing Missing Person Emergency Contact information to the Registrar's Office through WebSIS, which is available online at http://student.mit.edu/cgi-docs/student.html.
+Students who have not already provided Missing Person Emergency Contact information - including those students who live off campus - are strongly encouraged to do so as soon as possible.
+Except as otherwise permitted or required by law, Missing Person Emergency Contact information will be kept confidential, will be accessible only to authorized campus officials, and will not be disclosed to non-campus officials other than law enforcement personnel in furtherance of a missing person investigation.